uzielweb/BootstrapSlideshowInCustom/README.md

 ## How to use it
 - put this file insite /yourtemplate/html/mod_custom/
-- create a module and choose bootstrap-slideshw as layout
+- create a module and choose bootstrap-slidesohw as layout
 - insert in module class sufix field this above: myownposition show_indicators show_controls ratio-21
 or this above: